galasa-dev/cli/docs/generated/galasactl_auth_tokens_delete.md

 ## galasactl auth tokens delete

-Deletes a personal access token
+Revokes a personal access token

 ### Synopsis

-Deletes a token used for authentication with the Galasa API server through the provided token id
+Revokes a token used for authentication with the Galasa API server through the provided token id

 ```
 galasactl auth tokens delete [flags]